-All too often, in the frustration that comes from not getting their requests fulfilled on time, business users turn to shadow IT and third-party tools that aren’t properly vetted for their compliance to company security protocols.
+All too often, in the frustration that comes from not getting their requests fulfilled on time, business users turn to shadow IT and third-party tools that aren’t properly vetted for their compliance with company security protocols.

-This is a massive risk, since insecure tools can lead to data leaks and loss of trust from customers.
+This is a massive risk since insecure tools can lead to data leaks and loss of trust from customers.

 But what if there was a way to alleviate all of this?
 What if you could actually make sure that business users get the tools that they need, on time?
 What if you didn’t have to hire more IT staff?
 What if you could satisfy everyone?

 Enter the “Citizen Developer”, Courtesy Low-Code and No-Code